fhiry/Follower-Manager/README.md

 ## Features

+### 🔒 100% Local & Private

-- **100% Local & Private** — Everything lives in `chrome.storage.local`.
-No backend, no telemetry, no account required.
+Everything lives in `chrome.storage.local`.
+No backend, no telemetry, no account required — your data never leaves your machine.

+### 📡 Network Interception

-- **Network Interception** — Hooks `fetch` and `XMLHttpRequest` to read follower/following data straight from Instagram's own API responses (`/api/v1/friendships/...` and GraphQL) as you browse.
+Hooks `fetch` and `XMLHttpRequest` to read follower/following data straight from Instagram's own API responses (`/api/v1/friendships/...` and GraphQL) as you browse.
 Zero third-party API calls.

+### 🧩 DOM Fallback Parser

-- **DOM Fallback Parser** — A `MutationObserver` also scans the followers/following modal directly, so data is still captured even if the network layer misses something.
+A `MutationObserver` also scans the followers/following modal directly, so data is still captured even if the network layer misses something.

+### ✅ Visual DOM Checklists

-- **Visual DOM Checklists** — Adds `✅ / ⬜` toggles next to every username inside the Instagram modal itself, so you can see — and manually correct — exactly who's been recorded in real time.
+Adds `✅ / ⬜` toggles next to every username inside the Instagram modal itself, so you can see — and manually correct — exactly who's been recorded in real time.

+### 🖥️ Floating HUD

-- **Floating HUD** — A minimizable heads-up display shows recording status and a live counter while you scroll, with toast notifications for feedback along the way.
+A minimizable heads-up display shows recording status and a live counter while you scroll, with toast notifications for feedback along the way.

+### 📊 Three-Way Breakdown

-- **Three-Way Breakdown** — The popup dashboard sorts everyone into:
+The popup dashboard sorts everyone into:

 - `Unfollowers` — you follow them, they don't follow you back
 - `Fans` — they follow you, you don't follow them
 - `Mutuals` — you follow each other

+### 📋 One-Click Copy

-- **One-Click Copy** — Copy any list straight to your clipboard for backup or sharing.
+Copy any list straight to your clipboard for backup or sharing — no file exports, no clutter.

+### ⚡ Batch Unfollow Queue

-- **Batch Unfollow Queue** — Speeds up manual cleanup by auto-navigating multiple tabs to the next profiles in your Unfollowers list.
-See [Batch Unfollow Queue](#batch-unfollow-queue) for exactly what it does (and doesn't do).
+Speeds up manual cleanup by auto-navigating multiple tabs to the next profiles in your Unfollowers list.
+See [Batch Unfollow Queue](#batch-unfollow-queue) below for exactly what it does (and doesn't do).

+### 🔌 On/Off Toggle

-- **On/Off Toggle** — Disable the extension per-tab without uninstalling; the Instagram page reloads clean.
+Disable the extension per-tab without uninstalling; the Instagram page reloads clean.

 ## Installation